 Top Notch on iPhone X – What’s the Story behind it?

-By the time you’re reading this process, you could actually unlock the iPhone X a couple of times, as it’s blazingly fast.
-So, Apple tried to maximize the display and minimize the waste of space (HTC…..cough…cough), and by adding that notch on top of the display they could come up with Face ID housing the sensors, projector and camera there at the notch.
+By the time you’re reading this process, you could unlock the iPhone X a couple of times, as it’s blazingly fast.
+So, Apple tried to maximize the display and minimize the waste of space (HTC…..cough…cough), and by adding that notch on top of the screen, they could come up with Face ID housing the sensors, projector and camera there at the notch.
 And yes, there is the front-facing camera, ambient light and proximity sensor, the microphone and speaker as well.

 But wait, Apple isn’t the first to add that notch on top of the display.
-Essential PH-1, the brainchild of Andy Rubin came with a notch– a much smaller notch.
-But, that was also done on purpose to put the front facing camera thereby minimizing the bezel on top.
-The Essential PH-1 also has some design and engineering elements that quite stands out in the crowd.
+Essential PH-1, the brainchild of Andy Rubin, came with a notch– a much smaller notch.
+But, that was also done on purpose to put the front-facing camera, thereby minimizing the bezel on top.
+The Essential PH-1 also has some design and engineering elements that entirely stand out in the crowd.
 The universal connector on the back which can make the phone record 360-degree videos just by clipping a tiny camera.
-Modular phones aren’t a reality yet and it doesn’t seem that it will be possible this year as well, but LG and Motorola tried to extend a device’s utility by adding mods.
-The Moto Z Series is still considered to be a good choice for many, who would like to spend a bit extra for some extra battery life, a Hasselblad camera, a portable projector.
+Modular phones aren’t a reality yet, and it doesn’t seem that it will be possible this year as well, but LG and Motorola tried to extend a device’s utility by adding mods.
+The Moto Z Series is still considered to be the right choice for many who would like to spend a bit extra for some extra battery life, a Hasselblad camera, a portable projector.
 Now, all these were done on purpose.

 But why so many Android phones are now arriving with that notch?
-Is it Apple Design Hangover?
+Is it an Apple Design Hangover?
 Or can these phones do something extra than others not having a notch?

-Now, the Oppo R15 and R15 Plus follow the similar trend, but R15 has got some more tricks like when someone is playing a game and holding the phone in a horizontal position, on swiping the part on the top of the notch, select apps pop out, while swiping right the bottom of the notch shows shortcuts for screen recording, screenshots, and DND mode.
+Now, the Oppo R15 and R15 Plus follow the similar trend, but R15 has got some more tricks like when someone is playing a game and holding the phone in a horizontal position, on swiping the part on the top of the notch, select apps pop out while swiping right the bottom of the notch shows shortcuts for screen recording, screenshots, and DND mode.
 So, Oppo is trying to pull some tricks off using the sensors hidden in that notch, and combining that will the software to deliver more convenience.

 Huawei is somewhat secretive in this case.
-Despite we have seen some renders of Huawei P20, it is not clear yet what they are doing with the notch or how they are going to utilize that extra bit of space to put some stuff inside.
+Although we have seen some renders of Huawei P20, it is not clear yet what they are doing with the notch or how they are going to utilize that extra bit of space to put some stuff inside.

 Notch Phones From Other Chinese OEMs:

 Here’s something that might interest you.
-The phones from these small Chinese phone makers actually hold a lot in terms of raw specs like 8GB RAM and 128GB internal memory, in-display fingerprint scanner and the notch, which the manufacturers claim to make the phone enable faster phone unlocking experience with Face Unlock.
+The phones from these small Chinese phone makers hold a lot in terms of raw specs like 8GB RAM and 128GB internal memory, in-display fingerprint scanner, and the notch, which the manufacturers claim to make the phone enable faster phone unlocking experience with Face Unlock.

-So, by now you’d have understood the whole story of ‘The Notch Paradox.’
+So, by now, you’d have understood the whole story of ‘The Notch Paradox.’
 In simpler terms, every OEM wants to give a seamless experience of bezel-less, and that’s why they’re following what Apple did on iPhone X. But concept phones like Xiaomi Mix, Vivo Apex are quite different.
 They didn’t use the notch but gave the true-bezel-less experience.
 It might take a lot of time for other OEMs to adopt the technology used in these two concepts.
 So, for now, I’d say that you have to adjust to this change.
 Even the latest Android ‘P’ is getting adapted to this notch.

-But one thing is true – It’s already proven that Apple’s Face ID is precise, secure, and fast.
+But one thing is right – It’s already proven that Apple’s Face ID is precise, secure, and fast.
 It’s way more ahead than any other facial recognition technology used in these Android phones.
-They actually stacked a lot of components and sensors right into the notch whereas, in all these Android phones, we mostly see a speaker and sensors being installed there along with the front-facing camera.
-But at the same time, these phones cost a fraction of what anyone would pay for an iPhone X. So, I guess we shouldn’t complain much about this, as adding that notch enables the smartphone makers to fit an edge-to-edge display and sometimes, they can add some gesture-based commands and settings that a user can access without digging down much.
+They stacked a lot of components and sensors right into the notch, whereas, in all these Android phones, we mostly see a speaker and sensors being installed there along with the front-facing camera.
+But at the same time, these phones cost a fraction of what anyone would pay for an iPhone X. So, I guess we shouldn’t complain much about this, as adding that notch enables the smartphone makers to fit an edge-to-edge display, and sometimes, they can add some gesture-based commands and settings that a user can access without digging down much.